naimaryan1/LunarMUnet/README.md

    You can copy the code to your local drive.

 3) Code has been tested using Python 3.11 & and it is better you use a virtual environment.
-4) Either by executing the "Final unet_lunar_rocks.ipynb" "SECTION 1" or copy the code & locally run:
+4) Refer to the notebook the "Mars_Unet_Rocks.ipynb"

 pip install -r  requirements.txt

+4) Follow the directions in "Martian - Image Segmentation using U-Net on Martian Landscape Data Using Pytorch.pdf"

+Lunar Section (Code is under development)
+Artificial Lunar Surface Segmentation Using U-Net in PyTorch

+Earth’s Moon remains a frontier for exploration and a stepping stone for planetary exploration.
+Due to lack of atmosphere, distance from Earth’s resources, autonomous operations are a viable solution to build lunar infrastructure.
+The goal is to determine if U-Net is suitable based on performance metrics such as (Dice an/or IoU).

+1) Clone the repo & open "Final unet_lunar_rocks.ipynb"  Google Collab Notebook.

+   i) You will need a Google Gmail & Collab account. ii) You will need a Kaggle account as described in "Final unet_lunar_rocks.ipynb" to get the
+   training data.

+   OR

+   You can copy the code to your local drive.

+3) Code has been tested using Python 3.11 & and it is better you use a virtual environment.
+4) Refer to the notebook the "Final unet_lunar_rocks.ipynb" "SECTION 1" or copy the code & locally run:

+pip install -r  requirements.txt

-4) Follow directions in "Multiclass Image Segmentation using U-Net on Lunar Landscape Data Using Pytorch.pdf"
+4) Follow the directions in "Lunar - Image Segmentation using U-Net on Lunar Landscape Data Using Pytorch.pdf"

 Here is what the training data looks like: